-The Agency's other information contains a wide range of information, some of which is not directly related to the Consolidated Financial Statements or Sustainability Financial Statements.
+The Agency's other information contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
 Management is responsible for the other information included in the Agency's Financial Report.
-The other information comprises the Acting Commissioner's Message on pages 1 and 2 and the other information on pages 3 through 6, 45 through 54, 143 through 212 but does not include the Consolidated Financial Statements, Sustainability Financial Statements and our auditor's report thereon.
-Our opinions on the Consolidated Financial Statements and the Sustainability Financial Statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
+The other information comprises the following sections: A Message from the Commissioner (pages 1-2); Table of Contents & Introduction (pages 4-6); A Message from the Chief Financial Officer (pages 56-58); Audited Financial Statements and Additional Information (59-60); and Other Information (pages 153-221).
+Other information does not include the financial statements and our auditor's report thereon.
+Our opinions on the financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.

-In connection with our audit of the Consolidated Financial Statements and Sustainability Financial Statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements, or the other information otherwise appears to be materially misstated.
+In connection with our audits of the financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements, or the other information otherwise appears to be materially misstated.
 If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.

-Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the Agency's Consolidated Financial Statements and Sustainability Financial Statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements, consistent with our auditor's responsibility discussed below, in accordance with Government Auditing Standards and OMB Bulletin No. 24-01.
+As part of obtaining reasonable assurance about whether the Agency's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements, consistent with our auditor's responsibility discussed below, in accordance with Government Auditing Standards and OMB Bulletin No. 24-02.

-Results of Our Tests for Compliance with Laws, Regulations, Contracts, and Grant Agreements of our tests was not to provide an opinion on compliance with laws, regulations, contracts, and grant agreements applicable to the Agency.
+Results of Our Tests for Compliance with Laws, Regulations, Contracts, and Grant Agreements

+Our tests for compliance with certain provisions of applicable laws, regulations, contracts and grant agreements disclosed no instances of noncompliance for fiscal year 2024 that would be reportable under Government Auditing Standards.
+However, the objective of our tests was not to provide an opinion on compliance with laws, regulations, contracts, and grant agreements applicable to the Agency.
 Accordingly, we do not express such an opinion.